groupwhere/fandev_gpio/README.md

 fandev cycles pins low and back to high by default with a sleep time of 1/4 second.
 This simulates a human operating the remote and is enough time to trigger the functions.

+Control:
+You can access the web interface at http://your.dev.ice.ip:port/ From there you can switch the light on and off or set the fan to off/low/med/high.
+This is a very primitive interface.
+Beautification was not my goal but I welcome submissions ;)

+There is also an api using flask_restful.
+If you access http://your.dev.ice.ip:port/api, it should return the following:

+"{"17": {"state": 1, "name": "LIGHT"}, "18": {"state": 0, "name": "FAN_OFF"}, "27": {"state": 1, "name": "FAN_LOW"}, "22": {"state": 1, "name": "FAN_MED"}, "23": {"state": 1, "name": "FAN_HIGH"}}"

+This shows the state of all switches.
+Note that this is not the actual pin state since we only toggle the pins low as needed.
+But, the return value should show which condition was last set and recalled from the database.

+To set the light on, you can post as follows:

+curl -H "Content-Type: application/json" -X PUT -d '{"LIGHT":"on"}' http://your.dev.ice.ip:port/api

+"{"17": {"state": 0, "name": "LIGHT"}, "18": {"state": 0, "name": "FAN_OFF"}, "27": {"state": 1, "name": "FAN_LOW"}, "22": {"state": 1, "name": "FAN_MED"}, "23": {"state": 1, "name": "FAN_HIGH"}}"

+It doesn't matter whether you send on or off, etc.  We will toggle the condition of the light when you send anything.

+To set the fan to low, post as follows:

+curl -H "Content-Type: application/json" -X PUT -d '{"FAN_LOW":"on"}' http://your.dev.ice.ip:port/api

+"{"17": {"state": 1, "name": "LIGHT"}, "18": {"state": 1, "name": "FAN_OFF"}, "27": {"state": 0, "name": "FAN_LOW"}, "22": {"state": 1, "name": "FAN_MED"}, "23": {"state": 1, "name": "FAN_HIGH"}}"

+Since we work with active lows, matching the remote circuit, 0 means the switch was activated.

 Similar project:
 https://community.home-assistant.io/t/rf-ceiling-fan-remote-hack/42304